FOUNDER HEALTH·March 28, 2026·9 min read·Updated Apr 29, 2026

 06

-If the pace of the last 60 days continued for 12 more months — could you sustain it without significant personal cost?
+If the pace of the last 60 days continued for another 12 months, could you keep it up without serious personal cost?

 07

-If someone offered to buy your product today for a fair price, would you feel loss — or a complicated mix of loss and relief?
+If someone offered to buy your product today for a fair price, would you feel loss — or a tangled mix of loss and relief?

-No scoring rubric.
-The questions are designed to surface feelings you may be suppressing, not to produce a number.
-If multiple answers made you uncomfortable, that's the data.
+There's no scoring system here.
+The questions are designed to surface feelings you may have been pushing down — not to give you a number.
+If several answers made you uncomfortable, that's your answer.

 What Actually Prevents Burnout (Not What Sounds Good)

-Most burnout advice for founders is generic: "take breaks," "set boundaries," "hire help."
-None of that is actionable at $2K MRR.
-Here's what actually works at the micro SaaS scale:
+Most burnout advice for founders is too generic to use: "take breaks," "set boundaries," "hire help."
+None of that is doable when you're making $2K a month.
+Here's what actually works at this scale:

 💰

-The fastest way to reduce support load is to reduce customer volume.
-Doubling your price often halves your customer count while maintaining similar revenue — and dramatically reduces operational load.
-Founders who raise prices proactively preserve capacity.
-Founders who wait raise prices in desperation after burnout has already hit.
+The fastest way to lighten your support load is to have fewer customers.
+Doubling your price often cuts your customer count in half while keeping income about the same — and the daily workload drops sharply.
+Founders who raise prices early protect their capacity.
+Founders who wait do it in panic, after burnout has already arrived.

 🚫